Definition

 In Simple Terms

-A factory reset returns an ASIC miner’s software configuration to its out-of-the-box defaults.
-It clears the pool configuration, custom passwords, static network settings, and any…
+Factory reset returns an ASIC miner’s software configuration to its out-of-the-box defaults.
+It clears the pool configuration, custom passwords, static network settings, and any tuning…